 September 13, 2021

-Your theater experience: What to expect at the Lyric Opera House this fall
+Your theater experience: What to expect at the Lyric Opera House this season

 Lyric live performances are back!
 Our company members could not be more excited to welcome audiences back to the Lyric Opera House.
 With new seats, proof of vaccination and face masks required, and health and safety at the forefront, what will your performance experience be like?
 We answer your questions here.